Unisa Aegrotat and Special Exams

 An Aegrotat exam is allowed when you were too ill to attend an exam.
 You will need to supply a medical certificate, which will have to be submitted when you apply for the exam.
 REMEMBER that the person must be a registered Medical Practitioner of South Africa, and cannot just be a notice of attending a clinic.
 Make sure it is a proper certificate so you don’t have to wait 6 months to write your exam!

 This medical certificate must be very clear:

-- The dates mentioned must be on the same day or immediately before or during the exam you are requesting a special exam for
+- The dates mentioned must be on the same day, immediately before or during the exam you are requesting a special exam.

-How to apply for Aegrotat or Special examination
+How to Apply for an Aegrotat or Special Examination

 When you submit your application remember that you need to be very detailed in your description of what went wrong and why could you not write the exam, and provide the evidence.
 Remember to attach your medical certificate, or other written evidence to back you up.